 This tutorial shows you how to convert data between two XML files, while helping you learn the basics of the MapForce development environment.
 Both XML files store a list of books, but their elements are named and organized in a slightly different way (that is, the two files have different schemas).

 Abstract model of the data transformation

-The code listing below shows sample data from the file that will be used as data source (for the sake of simplicity, the XML and the namespace declarations are omitted).
+The code listing below shows sample data from the file that will be used as data source.
+To keep things simple, the XML and the namespace declarations are omitted.

 This is how data should look in the target (destination) file: